pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/automated-deployment-analysis.md

 >TBA

 ### [Optional] Analysis Template
 Analysis Templating is a feature that allows you to define some shared analysis configurations to be used by multiple applications.
 These templates must be placed at the `.pipe` directory at the root of the Git repository.
-Any application in that Git repository can use to the defined template by specifying the name of the template in the deployment configuration file.
+Any application in that Git repository can use to the defined template by specifying the name of the template in the application configuration file.

 ```yaml
 apiVersion: pipecd.dev/v1beta1